Muhanad-husn/sociorag/docs/status_reports/import_fix_final_implementation_report.md

-# SocioGraph Import Path Fix - Final Report
+# SocioRAG Import Path Fix - Final Report

 ## Date: May 27, 2025

 ## Overview

-This document summarizes the changes made to fix the import path issues in the SocioGraph application and provides recommendations for further testing and improvements.
+This document summarizes the changes made to fix the import path issues in the SocioRAG application and provides recommendations for further testing and improvements.

 ## Issues Addressed